 An indictment relating to tax issues has been filed by the Jerusalem district attorney's office against Promedico Ltd. ("Promedico"), as well as certain of its officers, including Mr. Eliyahu Hurvitz, a member of the Board of Directors of the Company and the President and CEO of Teva Pharmaceutical Industries Ltd. ("Teva"), who served during the period in which Promedico was owned by Teva (1980-1986) as the chairman of Promedico.
-The charges allege: failure to report commissions allegedly received by Promedico, failure to register such commissions, and fraudulent actions regarding the foregoing.
+The charges allege: failure to report commissions allegedly received by Promedico, failure to register such commissions in Promedico's books, failure to pay taxes which may be due on such commissions, and fraudulent actions regarding the foregoing.
 The charges are attributed to Mr. Hurvitz by reason of his serving as the chairman of the board of directors of Promedico between the years 1980-1986.
 Mr. Hurvitz denies any culpability in regard to this matter, and the board of directors of Teva has expressed its fullest confidence and support of his ability to continue managing Teva and that Mr. Hurvitz will be fully and completely exonerated.